myltik/azure-docs.ru-ru/articles/service-fabric/service-fabric-troubleshoot-local-cluster-setup.md

    ms.date="07/08/2016"
    ms.author="seanmck"/>

-# Устранение неполадок в работе кластера локальной разработки
+# <a name="troubleshoot-your-local-development-cluster-setup"></a>Troubleshoot your local development cluster setup

-Если у вас возникли проблемы при взаимодействии с кластером локальной разработки Azure Service Fabric, ознакомьтесь со следующими возможностями для решения.
+If you run into an issue while interacting with your local Azure Service Fabric development cluster, review the following suggestions for potential solutions.

-## Ошибки настройки кластера
+## <a name="cluster-setup-failures"></a>Cluster setup failures

-### Не удается очистить журналы Service Fabric
+### <a name="cannot-clean-up-service-fabric-logs"></a>Cannot clean up Service Fabric logs

-#### Проблема
+#### <a name="problem"></a>Problem

-При выполнении сценария DevClusterSetup появляется следующее сообщение об ошибке:
+While running the DevClusterSetup script, you see an error like this:

     Cannot clean up C:\SfDevCluster\Log fully as references are likely being held to items in it.
 Please remove those and run this script again.
     At line:1 char:1 + .\DevClusterSetup.ps1